Yeah, and after that, then we'll get back in order number six.

 We are being governed or ruled by a real small minority.

-Many secularists and strict separationists took refuge in the Democrat Party.
+In reaction to the excesses of the religious right in recent decades, many secularists and strict separationists took refuge in the Democrat Party.

 Their voices are important, but if the party takes its bearings only from their concerns, it risks serious misjudgment.

-Many Americans believe that religion has a legitimate if limited role in public life, including politics.
+Many Americans believe that religion has a legitimate, if limited, role in public life, including politics.

 Many Americans believe it's wrong, not always, but usually, for laws and regulations to coerce individuals contrary to their conscientious beliefs.